-Submission to the City of Port Phillip Re: Amendment C161port to the Port Phillip Planning Scheme I am writing this submission opposing that part of the proposed amendment proposing the properties situate at a significant heritage places as part of the Heritage Overlay.
+Submission to the City of Port Phillip

+Re: Amendment C161port to the Port Phillip Planning Scheme

+I am writing this submission opposing that part of the proposed amendment proposing the properties situate at the be identified as significant heritage places as part of the Heritage Overlay.
 I do not believe that there should be any change to the existing Heritage Overlay status in which I understand that they are identified simply as "Contributory outside the Heritage Overlay" Nothing has changed since the original decision to confer on it contributory status.
 Indeed arguably the buildings are far less "original" now and, if they were not deemed worthy of significant status then, then there should be no reason now.
 In truth these buildings are nothing more than simple low rise apartment complexes constructed in the 1930s or 1940s.
 They are not particularly noteworthy.
-It has been argued in the Heritage Assessment prepared by Peter Andrew Barrett that the threestorey brick blocks of flats at Exercise Storey "are of a restrained, but well-composed, Moderne design.
+It has been argued in the Heritage Assessment prepared by Peter Andrew Barrett that the three- storey brick blocks of flats at the state of a restrained, but well-composed, Moderne design.
 They are situated within a landscape setting that contributes to their character."
-Further the landscaping is not original being a much later iteration and even the author of the assessment recognises this.
+Whilst I am not schooled in architecture I would question whether they are a particularly good example of Art Moderne, indeed whether they are really Art Moderne at all.
+Indeed from my research there appears to be a lot of conjecture as to what truly is Art Moderne and indeed some of the photographic examples that Mr Barrett includes are far more memorable than the plain, utilitarian structures that are Further the landscaping is not original being a much later iteration and even the author of the assessment recognises this.
 Indeed the car ports and the ground floor café are similarly not original and are both later additions/alterations.
-The assessment report also makes much of the fact that he complex is a development by the solicitors Margot O'Donohue and Frank Lynch, who were significant flat developers in Neither Ms O'Donohue nor Mr Lynch are noteworthy and indeed their perceived noteworthiness or otherwise should neither be an express or implied justification for an upgrade in the heritage overlay status The report further notes that the" complex is of local historical value as it demonstrates the significant role that and the second se on both those roads before high rise developments took root, a development that has seemingly not been a concern previously or indeed now for the City of Port Phillip who happily presided over the demolition of many, many building with far greater claims to Heritage listing or Heritage Overlay listing than the second secon Indeed the City of Port Phillip population forecast for 2020 is 117,420, and it is forecast to grow to 176,816 by 2041.
+The assessment report also makes much of the fact that he complex is a development by the solicitors Margot O'Donohue and Frank Lynch, who were significant flat developers in Neither Ms O'Donohue nor Mr Lynch are noteworthy and indeed their perceived noteworthiness or otherwise should neither be an express or implied justification for an upgrade in the heritage overlay status The report further notes that the" complex is of local historical value as it demonstrates the significant role that played in flat development in the municipality from the Interwar period, due largely to its close proximity to public transport and the views it afforded to Albert Park Lake". are remembered far, far more for the many mansions that existed on both those roads before high rise developments took root, a development that has seemingly not been a concern previously or indeed now for the City of Port Phillip who happily presided over the demolition of many, many building with far greater claims to Heritage listing or Heritage Overlay listing than

+Indeed the City of Port Phillip population forecast for 2020 is 117,420, and it is forecast to grow to 176,816 by 2041.
 That is an increase of almost 60,000 people or 50%.
 The site on which 58,59 and 60 Queens Road sits is enormous, almost half a block on which sit 60 apartments only generating rate revenue for council of something in the order of \$60,000 per annum.

-Were this site to be redeveloped it would no doubt provide some 300 to 400 apartments, generating much needed accommodation in this municipality and Council revenue, to the extent of upwards of \$400,000 These potential outcomes should not be jeopardised for the mere sake of maintaining a heritage overlay on buildings that have no real architectural significance.
+Were this site to be redeveloped it would no doubt provide some 300 to 400 apartments, generating much needed accommodation in this municipality and Council revenue, to the extent of upwards of \$400,000

+These potential outcomes should not be jeopardised for the mere sake of maintaining a heritage overlay on buildings that have no real architectural significance.